-- You bought certain new buildings, machinery, or equipment, and they were used in some regions of Canada in qualifying activities such as farming, fishing, logging, manufacturing, or processing - You have done work that qualifies for scientific research and experimental development (SR&ED) tax incentives - You employ an eligible apprentice and want to claim an Apprenticeship Job Creation Tax Credit - You have unclaimed credits earned in the last 10 years
+- You bought certain new buildings, machinery, or equipment, which you used in specific areas of Canada for qualifying activities such as farming, fishing, logging, manufacturing, or processing (see Atlantic investment tax credit). - You have completed work that qualifies for Scientific Research and Experimental Development (SR&ED) tax incentives (see Scientific Research and Experimental Development tax incentive). - You employ an eligible apprentice and wish to claim an Apprenticeship Job Creation Tax Credit. - You have unclaimed credits earned in the last 10 years

 What if you qualify for investment tax credits but still need to claim them?
 You can carry forward credits earned in tax years that end after 1997 for up to 20 years.
-You can also repay the credit you earn for up to three years.
+You can also carry back the credit you earn for up to three years.
 You may be able to claim a refund of your unused ITCs as well.

-There are eligibility rules and requirements that must be met before claiming investment tax credits, so consult a tax specialist to ensure you follow the rules.
+There are eligibility rules and requirements that must be met before claiming investment tax credits, so consult a tax professional to ensure you follow the rules.